Cybineer/Text-Based-Adventure-Game/README.md

 # Text-Based-Adventure-Game

 This is my first project written in Python.
 If shows my use of while loops, if/elif/else statments, decision making and time delay.
-This project is 370 lines of code.
+This project has 370 lines of code.